-The following table is for purposes of illustration only.
-It assumes that the notes have not been automatically called prior to maturity and is based on hypothetical values and show hypothetical returns on the notes at maturity.
-It illustrates the calculation of the Redemption Amount based on the hypothetical terms set forth below.
-The actual amount you receive and the resulting return will depend on the actual Starting Value, Call Value, Coupon Barrier, Threshold Value, Observation Values, Ending Value and Contingent Coupon Payments, whether the notes are automatically called and the term of your investment.
-The following table does not take into account any tax consequences from investing in the notes.
-The following table is based on:
+The following examples are for purposes of illustration only.
+They are based on hypothetical values and show hypothetical returns on the notes.
+They illustrate the calculation of the Contingent Coupon Payment (with Memory), the Call Payment or the Redemption Amount, as applicable, based on the hypothetical terms set forth below.
+The actual amount you receive and the resulting return will depend on the actual Contingent Coupon Payments (with Memory), Observation Values, Ending Value and term of your investment.
+The following examples do not take into account any tax consequences from investing in the notes.
+These examples are based on:

-- 1) a hypothetical Starting Value of 100.00; - 2) a hypothetical Call Value of 100.00; - 3) a hypothetical Coupon Barrier of 55.00; - 4) a hypothetical Threshold Value of 55.00; - 5) an expected term of the notes of approximately one year if the notes are not called on any Call Observation Date; - 6) a Contingent Coupon Payment of \$0.39 per unit; - 7) the Coupon Observation Dates occurring quarterly beginning three months after the pricing date; and - 8) the Call Observation Dates occurring quarterly beginning three months after the pricing date.
+- 1) the Starting Value of 100.00; - 2) the Call Value of 100.00; - 3) the Coupon Barrier of 80.00; - 4) the Threshold Value of 80.00; - 5) an expected term of the notes of approximately three years, if the notes are not called on any Call Observation Date; - 6) a Contingent Coupon Payment (with Memory) applicable to a single Coupon Payment Date of \$0.275 per unit (the mid-point of the Contingent Coupon Payment (with Memory) range); - 7) the Coupon Observation Dates occurring quarterly during the term of the notes; and - 8) the Call Observation Dates occurring quarterly beginning approximately 12 months after the pricing date.